MicrosoftDocs/Managed-Desktop/managed-desktop/operate/reports.md

 # Work with reports

-The Microsoft Endpoint Manager console brings together reporting from several products into a single location to help you monitor, and investigate issues with your Azure AD organization ("tenant") configuration and devices.
+The [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) brings together reporting from several products into a single location to help you monitor, and investigate issues with your Azure AD organization ("tenant") configuration and devices.

 Microsoft Managed Desktop has a section in the **Reports** menu where you can find reports specific to Microsoft Managed Desktop's management of the registered devices.
-In several locations throughout Microsoft Endpoint Manager, you can filter reports from other product groups.
+In several locations throughout the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431), you can filter reports from other product groups.
 You can include or exclude devices that are managed by Microsoft Managed Desktop.

 ## Managed devices reports